 Article 3: Information

-Information and documents on child neurology, whether published or collected by the Association, shall be made available to the membership or be circulated more widely.
+Information and documents on child neurology, whether published or collected by the Association, shall be made available to the membership, or be circulated more widely.
 The circulation of professional information shall be encouraged.

 Article 4: Exchange

-International working seminars, round tables on selected topics as well as International Scientific meetings open to child neurologists and to specialists in other fields related to child neurology, shall be organized.
+International working seminars, round tables on selected topics as well as International scientific meetings open to child neurologists and to specialists in other fields related to child neurology, shall be organized.

-International exchange of students and teachers in child neurology shall be promoted.
+Exchanges between students and teachers in child neurology shall be promoted to enhance diverse international participation.
 Information on opportunities in this field shall be circulated.

 Article 5: Training